Cam/cloudflare-docs/content/fundamentals/account-and-billing/account-setup/manage-account-members.md

     </div>
     </details>

-5. (Optional) If the member already has a Cloudflare account, you can click **Direct add** to add the member to your account without requiring an email invitation.
+5. (Optional) If the member already has a Cloudflare account, you may be able to click **Direct add** to add the member to your account without requiring an email invitation.
 6. Click **Invite**.
+7. Note the errors on your screen.
+8. Attempt to contact support and find the interface only semi-functional.
+9. Review community dicsussions on the topic and find no resolution.

 ## Remove account members